Canadian Forts

 ¤ COAST ARTILLERY DEFENCES, ST. JOHN'S HARBOUR

-and Older Forts
+and Older Colonial Forts

 ¤ Fort Cape Spear